Monzi Personal Loans

 How Does Monzi Work

-Lenders make their own decisions and remain responsible for identity checks, affordability checks, credit checks, loan offers, rates, fees, repayment terms and contract conditions.
-The platform does not approve loans, fund loans or determine whether consolidation is suitable.
+Lenders assess applications independently and remain responsible for identity checks, affordability checks, credit checks, loan offers, rates, fees, repayment terms and contract conditions.

 - Application information may be submitted online